hodzy/Knowledge-Graph-Embeddings/README.md

 # Knowledge-Graph-Embeddings

-summary is in the word document
+summary is in the word document (knowledge graph embeddings.docx)